 - A letter of position stating your job title and salary, signed by both you and your employer

 - The company’s financial statements, annual reports, or business plans

-When you initially file for an H1B visa, your employer will pay all the mandatory fees for your H-1B transfer.
+When you initially file for an H1B visa, your employer will pay all the mandatory fees for your H1B transfer.
 The only change is that you will not need to pay the $10 registration fee again.
-So your H-1B transfer cost will range from $1,710 to $6,460.
+So your H-1B transfer cost will range between $1,710- $6,460.

-Suppose you are terminated while on an H1B visa.
-You have up to 60 days to find new employment or apply for a status change.
+In case you are terminated while on an H1B visa, you have up to 60 days to find new employment or apply for a status change.
 If the expiration date on your I-94 is sooner than 60 days, you have to leave by the date of your I-94, or you need to get an extension.
-If you have been laid off, you can still try and bridge or port your H-1B visa, as you would if you were still working.
+If you have been laid off, you can still try and bridge or port your H1B visa, as you would if you were still working.